 No need to pay inflated prices for newspapers and magazines in the terminals.
 Most lounges have them available right there.

 Every lounge we’ve been to has free, decent Wi-Fi that is almost always better than anywhere else in the airport (if the airport offers it at all).

 Are you on a work trip or just need some space to finish up a blog post?
 Perhaps you’re just looking for a quiet spot to catch up online.

 Some of the higher-end lounges offer spa services.
-This is not really my thing, but if you appreciate a massage or a manicure/pedicure, you can get spa services for free at some of the high-end lounges and at reduced cost in others.
+This is not really my thing, but if you appreciate a massage or a manicure/pedicure, you can get spa services for free at some of the high-end lounges and at a reduced cost in others.

 Lockers and storage